gayatri267/PyverilogTutorial/README.md

     ```
     sudo python3 setup.py install
     ```

 Example 1 (test.v)
 -----------------------------
-Let's try to use pyverilog tools on the verilog module test.v(already present in the pyverilog-0.9.1 directory) This sample design adds the input value internally whtn the enable signal is asserted.
+Let's try to use pyverilog tools on the verilog module test.v (already present in the pyverilog-0.9.1 directory) This sample design adds the input value internally when the enable signal is asserted.
 Then it outputs its partial value to the LED.

 ### Code parser
-Code parer is the syntax analysis.
+Code parer is for syntax analysis.
 Please type the command as below.

     python pyverilog/vparser/parser.py test.v